Adam Davis

 Managing Partner

-Adam developed his expertise in aligning economic incentives with environmental outcomes in the recycling and composting business, and worked for the world’s largest solid waste and recycling company during the 1990’s.
-His experience structuring contracts to reward environmental performance there led to involvement with ecosystem services, and how to get real people in real places paid for the protection and restoration of the natural systems that provide those services.
+Adam developed his approach to incentive alignment in the recycling and composting industry, including work with the world’s largest solid waste company during the 1990s.
+His experience structuring contracts to reward environmental performance led him to ecosystem services—and to the question of how to get real people in real places paid for protecting and restoring natural systems.

 Q&A with Adam Davis